Aloe Vera plant is usually propagated from cuttings, but did you know the seeds can also give you an exotic addition?

 As for the stored seeds, you can use them for the following spring season but try using them within a year as they lose their viability afterward.

-Steps to Propagate Aloe Vera via Seeds
+How to Plant Aloe Vera Seeds At Home?

 Step 1: Prepare the Seed